LibrariesHacked/librarieshacked-web-content/README.md

 # { libraries: hacked } website content

-The content directory for the Libraries Hacked website currently hosted at [https://www.librarieshacked.org](https://www.librarieshacked.org).
-Updates made here will be pushed to the website.
+This is the content repository for the Libraries Hacked website currently hosted at [https://www.librarieshacked.org](https://www.librarieshacked.org).
+Updates made here will be automatically pushed to the website.

 ## What is it?

-All content on the { libraries: hacked } website is stored in markdown format.
-The website uses a content management system called Pico that does not rely on any external database, but uses files stored within a content directory.
+All content on the { libraries: hacked } website is stored in markdown (.md) format.
+The website uses a Content Management System called Pico that does not rely on any external database, but uses files stored within a content directory.

 This repository holds all the content.
 Directories are used to split the content into sections.